resource-industries/du-lua/README.md

 # du-ore-pure-gas-display
 LUA display for t1-t5 ores, minerals, and gasses as of patch Beta 1 r0.28.6 3/22/22

+**Instructions:**
+  - Link Programming Board: Screen & Hub or Container (link order not important)
+  - Copy contents of config.json and right click on programming board > Advanced > Paste Lua configuration from clipboard
+  - Edit Lua Parameters: Set Material Name and Container Size in KL
+  - Turn on Screen & Activate Board

+**Optional:**
+  - Link relay to programming boards then link pressure tile to relay (forces update when standing on pressure tile)
+  -
 **Supports the following materials:**

   * Bauxite